 You probably know about smoking hot.
 This is how meat is usually smoked.
 The temperature for this smoking should be 212 to 280 degrees .

 However, certain types of meat are too delicate for this temperature, which is when you should cold smoke.

 “Cold smoking infuses food with that distinctive smoky flavor we love while using minimal heat.
 Unlike hot smoking, you’re not cooking the food.
 The objective is to transform fresh meats, fish, seafood, and even eggs and cheese into flavorful smoked treats.”

-Cold smoking is the same as regular smoking, except the temperature is lower — below 100 degrees .
-This is good for smoking cheese, nuts, dried meats, fish, and more, so it doesn’t melt or roast.
+Cold smoking is the same as regular smoking, except the temperature is below 100 degrees .
+It is good for smoking cheese, nuts, dried meats, fish, and more so that it doesn’t melt or roast.

 Most electric smokers manufacturers have cold smoke generators as add-ons.
 These usually don’t cost a fortune and are easy to set up and use.